-The start of the ‘23-’24 academic year coincides with extraordinary advances in EdTech software development.
+The start of the academic year comes with extraordinary advances in EdTech software development.
 EdTech apps are cornering the market by allowing students of all levels to master complex topics with unprecedented ease.

 As we integrate AI into the way we learn, new challenges arise.
 How can we use technology to ensure scholastic success?
 The latest releases provide both inspiration and opportunities for continuous improvement.